 While others are lamenting the bad economy, see the world as a cornucopia of fresh ideas and opportunities and be prepared to move on short notice.
 The world economy is moving very fast – as one income opportunity fades, be ready to replace it with a new one.

 Recent cryptocurrencies boom, developing trade tensions and other events and trends create new opportunities daily.
 Follow the news, and educate yourself to be ready to grasp them.
-For example, learn what is forex trading to capitalize on the currency moves.

 Live beneath your means – always